Generic name: panobinostat [ PAN-oh-BIN-oh-stat ]

 Certain foods may interact with panobinostat and cause side effects.
 Avoid eating star fruit, pomegranate, and grapefruit products while taking Farydak.

 Avoid using a laxative or stool softener.
 These could make diarrhea worse.

 Farydak side effects

 Get emergency medical help if you have signs of an allergic reaction to Farydak: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Farydak can cause serious or fatal heart problems.
-Get emergency medical help if you have chest pain, fast or slow heartbeats, dizziness or fainting, swelling in your legs, or shortness of breath.
+Get medical attention if you have:

 Call your doctor at once if you have: